kkufaas/Micro_OS_5_Virtual_Memory/doc/project1-assignment.md

     Manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
     The reference for all things x86 assembler.
 Get all the software developers manuals (Volume 1-3).
-Note that Intel documents use the intel assembler syntax, whereas you use the AT\&T assembler syntax.
+Note that Intel documents use the Intel assembler syntax, whereas you use the AT\&T assembler syntax.

   - [A Guide to Programming Pentium/Pentium Pro Processors](doc/x86/pentium-programming-kai-lee.pdf).
 A good